We'll be in touch the same business day with some great options.

 It’s not the best choice for everyone though, consider whether you’d prefer to work with your psychologist online or face to face.
 If you’re unsure, and if online is more convenient, try it to see if it suits you.

-Criteria to consider when choosing a psychologist
+Criteria to consider when choosing a Psychologist

 Knowing who’s a good fit for your personality and who can help you identify and achieve your goals is a great place to start.
 If you think you have a pool of potential psychologists who fit the bill, there are a few other things you may want to consider before moving forward with one over the others.